Call us today for a FREE case evaluation 1-888-677-7755

 Is a lawyer required for my appeal?

-You are not required to have a lawyer, but an experienced Veterans Law attorney can increase your chances of success.
+You are not required to have a lawyer, but an attorney with Veterans Law experience can help prepare your case and improve your chances.

 What happens after submitting an appeal?